plabayo/rama/scripts/ci/README.md

 The separate GnuTLS project runs on Linux with stable/MSRV, behind the same early and final gates.
 It enables no built-in Rama backend.
-QUIC jobs retain isolated library, crypto, example, heavy-transfer, benchmark, and peer checks on every host/toolchain/backend; dial9, receive-window stress and remaining feature combinations run on Linux stable.
+QUIC jobs retain isolated library, crypto, example, heavy-transfer, benchmark, and peer checks on every host/toolchain/backend; dial9, receive-window stress, the Boring dependency-isolation check and remaining feature combinations run on Linux stable.
+That isolation check only reads the locked dependency graph, so its result cannot differ by host or toolchain and one cell covers it, which also keeps the scarce macOS/Windows runners free of a Python interpreter requirement.
 Stress steps have a 15-minute timeout and also run via `just qa-full`.
 The cache includes the root workspace as well as standalone peer workspaces.

 ## Verification